Lady Dior: Characteristics

 An iteration of the bag called Lady D-Lite was introduced by the fashion house in 2019, which features a reversible and removable shoulder strap.
 It was notably carried by Diana's daughter-in-law, Meghan, Duchess of Sussex, at an event in 2021.
+Queen Camilla has also carried Lady Dior bags on at least two separate occasions.

 Advertising

 Chosen by designer John Galliano, French actress Marion Cotillard became the face of Lady Dior in 2008, a role she played until 2017.